Social support and activity groups for older people living with a sensory loss, to help reduce social isolation.

 1 in 5 people over 75 have a sight loss and 70% of people over 70 have a hearing loss, with a large proportion having both a sight loss and a hearing loss.
 Adapting to dual sensory loss can feel extremely difficult when compounded by other factors often associated with aging, including decreasing mobility and failing dexterity, while this group is at high risk of social isolation.

-Until our in-person groups can safely resume following COVID-19 restrictions, we are connecting our group members remotely.
 Valuable funding has enabled us to provide training and support in using digital devices to improve social contact, while our fully accessible telephone conference call service enables our members to dial in and chat with each other in groups of four or five at a time.
 Both initiatives are maintaining friendships and boosting resilience and emotional wellbeing.

 One member, who has seen nobody apart from carers and support volunteers for a year, said that our new conference telephone line was “… delightful as it enabled me to talk to a group of long lost friends … what amazing technology.”